kakosoft/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

     DEFAULT_ADMIN_ROLE
     MINTER_ROLE

-The modifier onlyRole is used to ensure that only admin can grant access to roles and that only minters can mint coins.
+The modifier <i>onlyRole()</i> is used to ensure that only admin can grant access to roles and that only minters can mint coins.